awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-targetgroup.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `HealthCheckTimeoutSeconds`  <a name="cfn-elasticloadbalancingv2-targetgroup-healthchecktimeoutseconds"></a>
 The number of seconds to wait for a response before considering that a health check has failed\.
-For HTTP and HTTPS Target Group protocols, the range is 2–120 seconds and the default is 5 seconds\.
-For TCP and TLS Target Group protocols, the only accepted value is 10 seconds for TCP and HTTPS health checks and 6 seconds for HTTP health checks\.
+For target groups with a protocol of HTTP or HTTPS, the default is 5 seconds\.
+For target groups with a protocol of TCP or TLS, this value must be 6 seconds for HTTP health checks and 10 seconds for TCP and HTTPS health checks\.
+If the target is a Lambda function, the default is 30 seconds.
 *Required*: No
 *Type*: Integer
 *Minimum*: `2`